 - 1.0 Approval of the draft plan applies to the plan dated April 24, 2015. - 2.0 That the owner agree, in writing, to satisfy all the requirements, financial and otherwise of the City and the Region. - 3.0 That the applicant/owner shall enter into Servicing, Development and any other necessary agreements, satisfactory to the City, Region or any other appropriate authority, prior to ANY development within the plan.
 These agreements may deal with matters including, but not limited to, the following: engineering matters such as municipal services, road widenings, construction and reconstruction, signals, grading, fencing, noise mitigation, and warning clauses; financial issues, such as cash contributions, levies (development charges), land dedications or reserves, securities, or letters of credit; planning matters such as residential reserve blocks, buffer blocks, site development plan and landscape plan approvals and conservation.
-The Details of these requirements are contained in Comments in response to the Circulation of the plan from Authorities, agencies, and departments of the City and Region which have been forwarded to the Applicant or his consultants, and which comments form part of these Conditions. - 4.0 All processing and administrative fees shall be paid prior to the registration of the plan.
+THE DETAILS OF THESE REQUIREMENTS ARE CONTAINED IN COMMENTS IN RESPONSE TO THE CITY AND REGION WHICH HAVE BEEN FORWARDED TO THE APPLICANT OR HIS CONSULTANTS, AND WHICH COMMENTS FORM PART OF THESE CONDITIONS. - 4.0 All processing and administrative fees shall be paid prior to the registration of the plan.
 Such fees will be charged at prevailing rates of approved City and Regional Policies and By-laws on the day of payment.